 - More affordable: Was introduced into a lower priced category (55 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in April 2017).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (10 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the P1000 comes out slightly ahead of the ZS70 (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Nikon P1000 vs Panasonic ZS70

 This is why hands-on reviews by experts are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Leica V-LUX 2« »||-||-||-||-||-||Sep 2010||849||-||Leica V-LUX 2|

 |Nikon P900« »||-||77/100||4/5||4.5/5||4/5||Mar 2015||599||-||Nikon P900|